Overcoming Panic Disorder

 How Can I Prevent a Panic Attack?

 The best thing to do is to get some help so that you feel generally calmer.
 This way, you are less likely to have a panic attack in the first place.
 Hypnotherapy can help you to relax very deeply and can clear out some of those anxious thoughts and feelings.
-I also teach my clients some CBT techniques to prevent their thoughts and feelings overwhelming them.
+I also teach my clients some techniques they can use to prevent their thoughts and feelings overwhelming them.

 The Stress Bucket